fasttrees/fasttrees/README.md

 # fasttrees
-A fast and frugal tree classifier for sklearn
+A fast and frugal tree classifier in Python for sklearn